-The most important of the multivariate libraries that are part of the R distribution are stats, cluster and mass.
-Below, I list functions that may be of interest from these libraries.
+Packages that have functions for multivariate analysis include stats, cluster and MASS.
+Selected functions from these libraries are listed below.
 For more complete details, type in commands of the form help(package=cluster), and then look at help pages for individual functions that are of interest.
 See also Venables and Ripley (2002).
+Additionally, multivariate abilities are available in various of the Bioconductor packages.